thogiti/Summa-Solvency-Ops/Summa-Proof-of-Solvency-Security-Audit-Scope-Document.md

 - `/contracts/src/InclusionVerifier.sol`
 - `/examples/nova_incremental_verifier.rs` (anything related to nova experiments)
 - `/src/circom/*` (anything related to circom)
-- *Any files or folders not directly related to the core functionality of the Summa proof of solvency protocol.*
+- *If we find any file[s] not related to this commit hash, then we will add it here.*

 ## Audit Methodology
 The audit can combine automated tools and manual inspection by experts.
 It can include code review, static and dynamic analysis, and penetration testing.